FarronF/limerick-council-meetings/meetings/2016/07/18-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 23rd May 2016.md

 buy back the Shannon Tunnel and make it a toll free route.
 He added that, in theory, the

-Tunnel was a great idea, it was a great way to avoid the city but that people were still--- 26
+Tunnel was a great idea, it was a great way to avoid the city but that people were still
+---
+26

 coming through the city to avoid the toll.
 Councillor McCreesh stated that the 30-year